Padmashree College

 Strategies for Handling Unexpected Situations During a Speech

 1. Equipment Malfunction: If you're using a microphone or other equipment, be prepared for malfunctions.
 Bring extra batteries or cords and test the equipment beforehand.
-If a malfunction occurs, stay calm and continue speaking without the equipment if possible.
+If a malfunction occurs, stay calm and continue speaking without the equipment.

 3. Hecklers: Hecklers can be distracting and disruptive to your speech.
 If you encounter a heckler, try to remain calm and professional.
-If the heckler continues to interfere, you may need to address the situation directly.
-You can ask the heckler politely to stop interrupting or you can also try to redirect their attention by asking them a question or acknowledging their point of view.
-If the situation becomes too difficult to manage, it is important to have a backup plan, such as having a colleague or event organizer intervene.
+If the heckler continues interfering, you may need to address the situation directly.
+You can ask the heckler politely to stop interrupting, or you can also try to redirect their attention by asking them a question or acknowledging their point of view.
+If the situation becomes too challenging to manage, it is important to have a backup plan, such as having a colleague or event organizer intervene.

 Conclusion: